kvasdopil/play3d/README.md

 - **Isometric rotation** - In Iso mode, ArrowLeft rotates CCW and ArrowRight rotates CW across 4 corners; tiny arrows in UI do the same
 - **Animated transitions** - Smooth camera lerp between Persp↔Iso and between Iso corners
 - **Zoom behavior** - Cursor-centered zoom in Persp; standard wheel zoom in Iso (rotation disabled in Iso)
+- **Stack-carry movement** - When moving an object, any objects resting on top of it are carried along (15cm snap tolerance)

 ### 📦 Modal System